FusionCDR/NBA_Load_Analysis/README.md

   - If an identical call is made later, features are loaded from cache instead of recomputed.
 - Model fitting and params
   - `src/model.py` defines GLM variants and handles fitting, evaluation, and counterfactuals (`P_FACTUAL`, `P_NEUTRAL`, `SCHEDULE_IMPACT`).
-  - `src/optimization.py` uses Optuna with a SQLite backend (`data/cache/optuna_study.db`) to search over feature parameters; the best config is stored in `data/results/optimal_params.json` along with a CSV trial history.
+  - `src/optimization.py` uses Optuna to search over feature parameters; the best config is stored in `data/results/optimal_params.json` along with a CSV trial history.
   - `ScheduleAnalyzer` (`src/analysis.py`) pulls optimal params (or defaults), recomputes features (using feature cache), fits the chosen GLM, and materializes full-season results for plotting and CSV export.
 - Forward prediction path
   - `scripts/run_predictions.py`: